 (a) if to an Owner, at the address, which the Owner has designated in writing and filed with the Secretary or, if no such address has been designated, at the address of the Parcel of the Owner; or

-(b) if to the Association, the Board of Directors, or the manager, at the principal office of the Association or the manager, if any, or at such other address as shall be designated by notice in writing to the Owners pursuant to this Section.
+(b) if to the Association, the Board of Directors, or the manager, at the principal office of the Association or the President [?], if any, or at such other address as shall be designated by notice in writing to the Owners pursuant to this Section.

 5. Amendments.